 Scrolling down through Facebook, an image of sisters in different stages of hijab was shown.

 A debate was quickly sparked as to how we shouldn’t judge these sisters because the hijab journey is a very difficult one.

 As Muslim sisters, we generally know what is required of us by Allah.
 We know we have to cover and wear modest clothes.

-It took several years of frustrations and swapping styles before I finally got to the point where I found a style I am now comfortable with, I look good in and follow Islamic requirements.
+It took several years of frustrations and swapping styles before I finally got to the point where I found a style I am now comfortable with, look good in, and that follows Islamic requirements.

 I was having a conversation with my husband’s cousin, Nour, a 19-year-old student, about the trials and tribulations of hijabis in the world today.

-Nour explained to me that when she started university, she was only one of a handful of young women wearing hijab and it automatically made her feel very self-conscious.
+Nour explained to me that when she started university, she was only one of a handful of young women wearing hijab, and it automatically made her feel very self-conscious.

-This is not Nour at all and whilst she has her principles and boundaries, she most certainly is not a boring young woman who doesn’t like to have fun.
+This is not Nour at all, and while she has her principles and boundaries, she most certainly is not a boring young woman who doesn’t like to have fun.

-Why the assumptions???
+Why the Assumptions???

 Many of her fellow students don’t understand why she chooses this style of clothing over more fashionable, tighter clothes.

-She told me that this makes it harder to try and comply with the requirements of hijab because she is incredibly flattered and of course this can be a temptation to start wearing tighter clothing.
+She told me that this makes it harder to try and comply with the requirements of hijab because she is incredibly flattered, and of course this can be a temptation to start wearing tighter clothing.

 I was surprised that this goes on in countries where the vast majority of people are Muslims.